MichalOpoka/ecfr/cfr/title-13-Business-Credit-Assistance/chapter-I-Small-Business-Administration/part-125-Government-Contracting-Programs/section-125.6.md

 (f) *Inapplicability of limitations on subcontracting.* The limitations on subcontracting do not apply to:

-(1) Small business set-aside contracts with a value greater than $3,500 but not $150,000, or
+(1) Small business set-aside contracts with a value that is greater than the micro-purchase threshold but less than or equal to the simplified acquisition threshold (as both terms are defined in the FAR at 48 CFR 2.101); or

 (2) Subcontracts (except where a prime is relying on a similarly situated entity to meet the applicable limitations on subcontracting).